 Main Participants of Beautiful Festival of the Valley

-The festival consisted of a procession led by the Pharaoh, Amon, and several Theban deities, Mut, Khonsu and Amaunet, from Karnak to the western-Nile bank.
+The festival consisted of a procession led by the Pharaoh, Amon, and several Theban deities, Mut, Khonsu and Amaunet, from Karnak to the western Nile bank.

-Pharaoh Role in the Beautiful Festival of the Valley
+Pharaoh’s Role in the Beautiful Festival of the Valley

 Dead Participation

 Even the dead were able to participate in the festival utilising steles.
 These steles stood along the procession route in the necropolis.
 Also, the dead were able to receive offerings through these steles.
-Moreover, ancient Egyptians believed that the god could see these steles, look at their steles, see their depictions, and read their names.
+Moreover, ancient Egyptians believed that the god could see these steles, look at them, see their depictions, and read their names.

 Public Participation